Last Updated on December 24, 2020 by Janet Frost

-Creating itineraries around breweries is probably the youngest of the boozy trips style.
-The craft beer industry grows exponentially every year here in the U.S. Hot spots like California, Oregon and Colorado draw beer lovers from around the world.
+Creating itineraries around breweries is a boozy trip often called a Beercation.
+The craft beer industry grows exponentially every year here in the U.S. Hot spots like San Diego, CA, Bend, Oregon, Boulder, CO, and Ashville, NC draw beer lovers from around the world.
 The basic ingredients of water, grain, hops and yeast are the tinker toys for brewers looking to push the envelope.
-See my post on Beercations full of ideas for your next brewery hop.
-Or this post on our Beer Crawl in Colorado.

 Traveling to wine regions across the world has been a popular form of boozy trips for generations.
 The wine industry in the U.S. dates back to the late 20th century.
 But wine production in other parts of the world is much older.
 Who hasn’t dreamed of a picturesque journey through France, Italy or Germany’s wine regions.
 Meeting the winemakers and tasting their small batch, non-distributed treasures are my favorite discoveries on these boozy trips.